Vista Theatre (Los Angeles): Quentin Tarantino ownership

 In July 2021, director Quentin Tarantino revealed that he had purchased the theater and intended to screen titles only on film, but added that, unlike his other theater, the New Beverly Cinema, it would not be a revival house.
 The theater also announced plans to sell beer and wine and open an arcade featuring 12 games.

 The Vista officially reopened on November 17, 2023.
 Under Tarantino's ownership, the Vista incorporated a new 70 mm film projection system and new sound system, and screens only on film, rather than digital, with an emphasis on first-run releases and occasional classics.
 A 35mm VistaVision projector was installed for the presentation of the 2025 film One Battle After Another, as the film had been shot in that format, making it one of only four cinemas in the world currently capable of screening VistaVision.
 The theater began operating a cafe, Pam's Coffy, named after Pam Grier's 1973 film Coffy.
 It also hosts the Video Archives Cinema Club, a 20-seat micro-cinema named after Video Archives, screening films on 16mm and VHS.

 In popular culture

 Film and television

 The "Walls of Babylon" scenes from D. W. Griffith's film Intolerance (1916) were filmed on the site before the theater was constructed, and the completed theater first appeared in the film The Crooked Web (1955).

 In 1980, the theater was featured as the "Starbrite" in season 4, episode 16 of the TV show Charlie's Angels.
 The theater has also made appearances in the TV series Southland and Lethal Weapon, and in the made-for-television film Return to the Batcave: The Misadventures of Adam and Burt (2003).

-The Vista also appeared in the films Throw Momma From the Train (1987), The Big Picture (1989), True Romance (1993), Get Shorty (1995), Café Society (2016), and the Amazon original film The Idea of You (2024).
-The interior appears in the film Scream 2 (1997), although the exterior is the Rialto Theatre in Pasadena.
+The Vista also appeared in the films Throw Momma From the Train (1987), The Big Picture (1989), True Romance (1993), Get Shorty (1995), Café Society (2016), and The Idea of You (2024).
+The interior appears in Scream 2 (1997), although the exterior is the Rialto Theatre in Pasadena.